-Larger and topic-based equipment such as measuring scales, shapes and money can be found centrally the Mathematics Resource Base, and is shared by all staff.
+Larger and topic based equipment such as measuring scales, shapes and money can be found centrally the Mathematics Resource Base, and is shared by all staff.
 The learning manager for Mathematics will identify any gaps in resources and purchasing upon request.
 We also have a number of shared math board games and thinking activities that are distributed across The Tate and Louvre galleries.

-We also have a selection of P level-designed equipment such as STERN maths that is provided to teachers upon request and need of students.
+We also have a selection of early stage maths equipment such as STERN maths that is provided to teachers upon request and need of students.
 This includes Charlotte Clocks for classroom display.

-We also have available a number of online and interactive resource centers to support teaching, planning and learning, setting personalised learning opportunities, such as Active Learn and Times Table Rockstars, where every pupil across the school has personalised login accounts.
+We also have available a number of online and interactive resource centers to support teaching, planning and learning, setting personalised learning opportunities, such as Purple mash Active Learn, MyMaths, Numbots and Times Table Rockstars, where every pupil across the school has personalized login accounts.

 As well as these physical resources we also have a number of book resources.
 We also use Active Learn books to support the planning software mentioned above.
 We have a range of Entry Level and Level 1 and 2 books designed specifically for the Functional Skills qualification.
+STERN maths textbooks are also available to support early level learners.